FlowTouring – High altitude edition

 We will most likely have to report at a ITBP bunker on the hill once we reach the monastery that houses the naturally mummified remains of a Buddhist monk.
 Draw a straight line from this point and the Indo-Chinese border can be less than 4kms away and even the villages elders aren’t allowed to “wander” on their own without a military patrol.

 Tonight we prepare to spend a night at around 12000ft (4000m) altitude and this may cause some mild discomfort in some of us.
 This is the first time on the tour that we are going to be at this high an altitude and that too for as long as a whole night.
 Here’s the upside, STARS!
 The village of Gue has so little artificial light that I guarantee you that you will not be able to spot your most favorite constellation in the over population of night sky objects.
 At best, you will take at least 10 times as longer.
-Bonus, the moon sets at 1945hrs on this day and the following day is a New Moon.
-(I do not kid you when I say a lot has gone into the planning of this trip)
+Bonus, the moon sets at 2200hrs on this day and tomorrow’s ride is really chill, so we can spend a lot of time staring at the skies tonight.

 Today we have covered around 25kms and the last 10kms of it has been a steep incline.
 We spend the night at a homestay and will need the extra layers to come out tonight.

 Day 08 : 23-08-2023 – Ride to Tabo and meet the SEEKERS party